gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 ### Clients MUST:

 1. Include the proper server reference in the `s` tag for all requests
-2. Parse JSON-RPC responses from the event content
+2. Parse simplified JSON-RPC responses from the event content (without jsonrpc version, id fields, and nested result objects)
 3. Handle error conditions appropriately
 4. Track event IDs for request-response correlation
 5. Subscribe to notifications from the server is interacting with